DavidFineboym/LoggingDecoratorGenerator/README.md

     // Default log level for exceptions is Error and it can be changed through ExceptionLogLevel property.
     [LogMethod(ExceptionToLog = typeof(InvalidOperationException))]
     Task<string> AnotherAsyncMethod(int x);

+    // You can omit secrets or PII from logs using [NotLogged] attribute.
+    [return: NotLogged]
+    string GetMySecretString(string username, [NotLogged] string password);
 }
 ```
 This will create a generated class named `SomeServiceLoggingDecorator` in the same namespace as the interface.